Wouter Gudde

-Wouter Gudde (born 5 August 1984) is a Dutch former footballer.
+Wouter Gudde (born 5 August 1984) is a Dutch football executive and retired player.
+He is the interim chairman at English third-tier club Burton Albion.

-Club career
+Playing career

-Gudde is a defender who was born in Schiedam and made his debut in professional football, being part of the Sparta Rotterdam squad in the 2004–05 season.
+Gudde is a defender who was born in Schiedam and raised in Maassluis and made his debut in professional football, being part of the Sparta Rotterdam squad in the 2004–05 season.
+He had played for amateur side Excelsior Maassluis before joining Sparta.
+He joined RKC in 2008.
+He finished his playing career in 2011 at Excelsior where injury cut short his career.